Skip to content

 MS Spasticity

-symptoms of foot drop and their associated challenges are varied, incorporating targeted foot drop exercises into one's routine can mitigate some of the negative effects of foot drop MS and improve quality of life.
+While symptoms of foot drop and the associated challenges are varied, incorporating targeted foot drop exercises into one's routine can mitigate some of the negative effects of foot drop MS and improve quality of life.

 The journey to improving mobility for individuals with MS-related foot drop encompasses a combination of techniques, both therapeutic and assistive in nature.